metamageia/quartz-github-cicd-example/content/Effortless Obsidian to Quartz CI&CD for Beginners with GitHub Actions/Effortless Obsidian to Quartz CI&CD for Beginners with GitHub Actions.md

--  Tying it together
-	- quote and explain action to add to the obsidian vault, referencing the PAT created and making the destination ./content.
-Explain the index.md test.
-	- optional section below for excluding files or directories, such as when using your root as the content and you want to exclude private or dotfiles
 - Maintaining multiple sites from the same vault
 	- Just create multiple folders, each with their own contents.
 	- Follow step 3 again and customize configuration and layout (or if starting with the same settings, save time by duplicating an existing repo by going to GitHub import the repo to a new repo) to create a new site.
 Remember to set github pages setting to actions